-So, you will need to put some work into organizing your email list.
-Go into your records and see if you have another way to contact people who are not receiving your emails for one reason or another.
-Give them a call and make sure the email address you have is still current.
+So, you may need to clean up before you start using your data to optimize emails.
+Go into your records and see if you have another way to contact people who are not receiving your emails.
+Then, reach out and make sure the email address you have is still current.

 Nearly anything can be included as part of your A/B test.
 However, it is important to only test one element of your emails at a time.
 Otherwise, you won’t know what change was the one that made the difference!